Fexofenadine/ pseudoephedrine extended-release tablets

 Brand Name: Allegra-D 24 Hour

-Fexofenadine/ pseudoephedrine extended-release tablets is used for:
+Fexofenadine/ pseudoephedrine extended-release tablets are used for:

 Relieving seasonal allergy symptoms, including sneezing; runny nose; itchy nose, palate, or throat; itchy, watery, or red eyes; and nasal congestion.

-Fexofenadine/pseudoephedrine extended-release tablets is an antihistamine and decongestant combination.
+Fexofenadine/pseudoephedrine extended-release tablets are an antihistamine and decongestant combination.
 The antihistamine works by blocking the effects of histamine, which causes allergy symptoms such as sneezing, runny nose, and itchy or watery eyes.
 The decongestant works by constricting blood vessels and reducing the swelling in the nasal passages, thereby decreasing nasal congestion.